Bipolar disorder is a mental health condition that is characterised by experiencing extreme moods.

-Bipolar disorder is when people experience serious extremes of mood, to the point where their moods interfere with their daily life.
+Bipolar disorder is a mental health condition where people experience extreme mood swings, to the point where their moods interfere with their daily life.
 If you have bipolar disorder, your mood is likely to go through extreme highs (known as mania or hypomania) and lows (known as depression).
 However, what you experience during each mood, and how quickly or slowly you move between high and low moods, is different for everyone.
-There are also different types of bipolar disorder.

 People with bipolar disorder can experience moods that don’t necessarily make sense in the context of what’s going on around them.
 The moods can be very disruptive and make it difficult to function in day-to-day life.